 With a secured credit card, you deposit your own money as security for your purchases.
 Your credit limit is equal to the amount of your deposit, making it a good way for someone with no credit to build a good credit history.
 If you’re making regular payments, this could greatly help your credit score.

 Practice good credit habits.

-Once you start your first line of credit, with either a credit card or loan, you want to manage your payments wisely.
+Once you start your first line of credit you want to manage your payments wisely.
 Make sure you pay off your balance on time and in full to build a good credit score.
 It also shows lenders that you are reliable and punctual.

 Also, try to avoid opening multiple accounts at once, especially at the start.
-People with a short credit history who open new accounts in a short period of time can be a red flag for lenders.
+People with a short credit history who open new accounts in a short period of time are a red flag.

 Become an authorized user on a family member’s credit card.